IBM-Cloud/terraform-provider-ibm/website/docs/d/service_instance.html.markdown

 The following attributes are exported:

 * `id` - The unique identifier of the service instance.
+* `credentials` - The service broker-provided credentials to use this service.
-* `credentials` - The credentials associated with the service instance.
+* `service_keys` - The service keys associated with this service.
 * `service_plan_guid` - The plan of the service offering used by this service instance.